Celebration (Fun Factory song)

 "Celebration" is a song by German Eurodance band Fun Factory, released in August 1995 by various labels as the second single from the band's second album, Fun-Tastic (1995).
 It features female vocals by Marie-Anett Mey and the rap parts is performed by Smooth T (a.k.a.
 Toni Cottura), who also co-wrote the song with Bülent Aris.
 A sizeable hit in Europe, it was a top-10 hit in Spain (10), and a top-20 hit in France (19) and Germany (12).
 Outside Europe, the single reached number nine on the RPM Dance/Urban chart in Canada and number 88 on the Billboard Hot 100 in the US.
-The accompanying music video for "Celebration" was directed by Marcus Adams.
-In 1996, the remix of the song done by Mousse T. was sampled by French electronic music duo Daft Punk on their song "Revolution 909".
+In 1996, a remix done by Mousse T. was sampled by French electronic music duo Daft Punk on their song "Revolution 909".

 Critical reception

 Larry Flick from Billboard magazine wrote, "Speaking of musical calls for peace and unity, this red-hot Euro-dance act drops its standard rapid pace down to a per-cussive pop/reggae groove for this engaging plea for racial harmony.
 The result is the act's most appealing single to date.
 Do not be surprised if this is also Fun Factory's biggest hit, too.
 You are likely to be humming the chorus for hours after the first time you hear it."